meldstonerogers/buzzline-03-stonerogers/README.md

 ## Task 5.
 Customize JSON Producer

 Make customizations to the JSON Producer.
 I modified this code to use polars.
 I wanted to try using polars to read and handle the JSON data.
-I adjusted the generate_messages fucntion to utilize polars with the following:
+I adjusted the generate_messages function to utilize polars with the following:

 ```zsh
 def generate_messages(file_path: pathlib.Path):
     while True: